Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/03-vitis_classic_to_unified_migration/README.md

 ## Migration Script from Vitis Classic IDE to Vitis Unified IDE

 There is also a migration utility in the Vitis Classic that users can use to port the workspace from Vitis Classic IDE to Vitis Unified IDE.
-Users can port their workspace to Classic Vitis IDE 2013.2, and then <i>Vitis ->  Export Workspace to Unified IDE</i>.
+Users can port their workspace to Classic Vitis IDE, and then <i>Vitis ->  Export Workspace to Unified IDE</i>.
 The migration script will generate a script that will rebuild the workspace in the unified Vitis IDE using the Vitis Python API.
 Users can launch the Unified Vitis IDE and source this script <i>vitis -s script_name.py</i>.
 Click [here](#Vitis-Classic-workspace-to-Unified-workspace-Migration-Demo) for a demo on how to migrate from Vitis Classic to Unified IDE

 ### Migration Script Limitations

-* Only Classic Vitis IDE 2023.2 to Unified Vitis IDE support
+* Only Classic Vitis IDE to Unified Vitis IDE support
 * External repositories will not be reflected.
 Meaning if you have a custom driver in an external repo, then this driver will not be ported
 * Modification made to BSP will not be reflected
 * Build Configurations are not copied over to Unified.
 Users will need to generate this via the launnch configuration GUI